-PISCES IV and SDL-1 are deep sea, free-diving submersibles capable of operating at depths of 2 000 m and 610 m, respectively.
-During the course of the study, dive operations were generally limited to depths shallower than 150 m.
+PISCES IV and SDL-1 are deep sea, free-diving submersibles capable of operating at depths of 2000 m and 610 m respectively.
+During the course of our study, dive operations were generally limited to depths shallower than 150 m.
 The two submersibles were maintained aboard the Canadian Navy submarine tender vessel, HMCS Cormorant.
-Nine daylight dives and one nighttime dive were conducted during 4-5 April, and 22-25 April 1995 and four daylight dives and one nighttime dive during 30 October-1 November 1995.
+We conducted nine daylight dives and one nighttime dive during April 4 - 5 and April 22 - 25, 1995 and four daylight dives and one noghttime dive during October 30 - November 1, 1995.

-Videotape records were collected continuously while the submersibles were on the bottom.
+We collected videotape records continuously while the submersibles were on the bottom.
 These records were used as the primary means of identifying substrate type.
-Observations of substrate, macroalgae cover and bathymetric relief were analyzed from the videotape in 1.0 minute increments.
+Observations of substrate, macroalgae cover and bathymetric relief were analysed from the videotape in 1.0 minute increments.
 Substrate was classified into six categories by particle size (diameter): mud/silt (<0.1 cm); sand/gravel (0.1-2.0 cm), pebble/cobble (2.0-25 cm), rock (25-100 cm), boulder (>100 cm), and bedrock.
-Macroalgae (primarily Irish moss and kelp) density was classified into broad categories by percentage of the bottom cover: none (<1%)sparse (1-5%), moderate (6-25%), dense (>25%).
-Bathymetric relief was classified as high (>10° slope) or low ($<10^{\circ}$ slope).
+Macroalgae (primarily Irish moss and kelp) density was classified into broad categories by percentage of the bottom cover: none (<1%) sparse (1-5%), moderate (6-25%), dense (>25%).
+Bathymetric relief was classified as high (>10° slope) or low (<10° slope).